 - 2 ingredients: Only the frozen chicken and water, so easy.

 - Juicy breasts: All the steam and moisture is locked in in the pressure cooker resulting in the most juicy chicken breast ever.
 If you follow the recipe of course, I promise!

 - Perfect for meal prep: Use all week in a variety of healthy dishes!
-If you are meal prepping, shredded chicken will be where you need to go!

 - Water: 1 cup cold water.
 You can use chicken broth, pineapple juice or apple cider but it will mostly flavor the broth not the meat.